Financial-Times/tapper/README.md

 # !!!
-This repository would be changed to private on 30th of September !!!
+This repository would be archived on 30th of September !!!

 # Tapper - Zipkin client for Elixir.